anadeangelo/pdf_crop/README.md

 -And that your pdf file, i.e. your book, is in a local folder called Books, in you Documents folder such as:
 C:\Users\Maria\Documents\Books\

--In this example, CARROLL_Alice.pdf is the existing file, and CARROLL_Alice_CROP.pdf is the new file you will create with the split pages, with a name you choose
+-In this example, CARROLL_Alice.pdf is the existing file, and CARROLL_Alice_CROP.pdf is the new file you will create with the split pages.

+## Make your life easier

+As you might have noticed, it gets easier to use this script if the pdf files and the croppdfpage.py file are all in the same folder.

 ## Details for the ones who code:
 "model page" is the one with the most frequent shape.
-The default set is 5, but you can change it, and even set it to ask the user to choose the page.
+The default set is 5, but you can change it, and even set it to ask the user to choose the page only by commenting and uncommenting the lines related to "model page".
 (setting it is necessary because many scanned books have the cover in distinct shape - usually portrait - than the rest of the book - usually landscape)

 Crops of different shapes can be made by changing the cropBox function parameters.